JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/declarations_and_references.md

 To provide Own references by the `PsiElement`, implement [`PsiElement.getOwnReferences()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElement.java) in the `PsiElement`.
-If the element contains a single reference, `Collections.singletonList()` can be used
+If the element contains a single reference, `Collections.singletonList()` can be used.

 ### External References